 Potential Dyspraxic Characters Database

-This is my complete list of potential characters to date; order of highest to lowest score (some scores are more equal than others).
+This is my current list of potential characters to date; order of highest to lowest score (some scores are more equal than others).
 The characters who don’t score favourably are included, as it would be unfair to simply dismiss them purely based on my opinion.

 Sayori (DDLC) ~ 9